tlc033/n8n-installer/README.md

 Upon successful completion, the script will display a summary report containing the access URLs and credentials for the deployed services.

-> [!NOTE]
-> The `install.sh` script handles the creation and population of the `.env` file based on `.env.example` and the information you provide.
-You typically do not need to manually create or edit this file unless making advanced customizations _after_ the initial setup.

-The installation script handles the generation of these secrets automatically.

 ## ⚡️ Quick start and usage

 The services will be available at the following hostnames (replace `yourdomain.com` with your actual domain):